ocftw/open-star-ter-village/homepage/_cards/en/github-當機了.md

 ---
 image: images/uploads/event-card-github-is-down.jpg
-title: Github is down
+title: Github is Down
 description: ""
 draft: false
 type: event
 ---
-No one can play Initiator Contribution this round.
+No one can take the “Initiator  Contribution" in this round.